 You wouldn’t believe how easy it was to make this candied pecans, even kids can make this.
 This is also a good use of leftover egg whites from baking which is often my problem when I make recipes that only calls for egg yolk like my Small Batch Chocolate Chip Cookie or Small Batch Chocolate Cupcake.
 Besides, you can actually save a lot from making this than buying it and you can proudly say it’s homemade.
 The bonus point, it is also perfect for gift giving or give away.
 I’m pretty sure your friends will not say no to a bottle of this homemade crunchy sweet candied pecans.
 Let me show you how I made this.
 Let’s get started!

-- Mix after every 10 minutes: It my seem a lot of work to watch out every 10 minutes but it’s worth it.
-Mixing the pecans after every 10 minutes allows even browning and drying of nuts, and most importantly it will avoid burning the nuts.
+- Mix after every 10 or 20 minutes: It my seem a lot of work to watch out every 10 minutes but it’s worth it.
+Mixing the pecans after every 10 or 20 minutes allows even browning and drying of nuts, and most importantly it will avoid burning the nuts.
 There are pecans that gets burn easily and there are some that can withstand high temperature without burning too fast.
 I’ve tried both types, and each time I used them, I have to adjust my baking time.

 - Room temperature egg white: Although this is not a cake and we are not creaming anything here, it is still important to have a room temperature egg white so that it coats the pecans easily.
 A cold egg white is not loose and will clump together and will not be as frothy (bubbly) when whisk, which means difficulty in distributing it to coat the pecans.